En español | Who's eligible to get vaccinated?

 How are vaccinations working in nursing homes and long-term care facilities?

 Most long-term care residents and staff were offered first and second doses through a federal program that provided free on-site vaccinations in late 2020 and early 2021.
 The program has ended, but the federal government continues to allocate COVID-19 vaccines and boosters to pharmacies that are partnered with long-term care facilities to provide vaccinations, mainly on-site.

 Facilities that don’t have a pharmacy partner are encouraged to work with local or state health departments — or the federal government, if need be — to provide vaccinations.

 Do I have to pay for the vaccination?

-This guide was originally published on Dec.
-18 and was updated on Jan.
-21 with more information about vaccine availability for part-time residents.
+This guide, originally published on Dec.
+18, 2020, was updated on June 24, 2022, with more information about vaccines for children.